Cruise Ship Medical Exam

 Medical checkup

-The examinations will be followed by a comprehensive physical evaluation, which usually includes height, weight, blood pressure measurement, an eye test (with and without glasses), and a hearing test, all carried out at our clinic.
+Finally, you will receive a comprehensive physical evaluation, which usually includes height and weight measurements, blood pressure, an eye test (with and without glasses), and a hearing test, all conducted at our clinic.

 Vaccinations

-Depending on the requirements set by your cruise line operator, you may also need certain vaccinations, which may involve further costs.
+Depending on the requirements set by your cruise line operator, you may also need certain vaccinations.
+You can get these at our clinic, but they are not included in the exam price and involve further costs.

 Appointment time required for the full cruise exam